rykroon/blog/content/posts/land-value-tax.md

 ## Economic Benefits of Only Taxing Land
-If the philosophical or ethical justifications for Land Value Tax haven’t convinced you, perhaps the economic case will.
+If the philosophical or ethical justifications for a Land Value Tax haven’t convinced you, perhaps the economic case will.

-There’s a common phrase in discussions about taxation: *“If you want less of something, tax it.”* This holds true for most types of taxes—but notably, **not** for land.
+There’s a common phrase in discussions about taxation: *"If you want less of something, tax it."* This holds true for most types of taxes—but notably, **not** for land.

-Sales tax is a great example.
-It's easy to see that when everything you buy is more expensive than the sticker price, people are discouraged from spending.
-And since one person’s spending is another person’s income, this reduction in spending leads to a slowdown in economic activity.
+Sales tax is a clear example.
+When everything you buy costs more than the sticker price, people are discouraged from spending.
+And since one person’s spending is another person’s income, this reduction slows economic activity.

 Property tax, as it's commonly implemented, taxes both the value of the land **and** the improvements made to it.
 When property taxes are high, homeowners may hesitate to invest in upgrades—like finishing a basement, building a deck, or adding a garage—because those improvements increase their tax bill.
 The result?
-Fewer construction jobs, less local spending, and reduced economic activity.
+Fewer construction jobs, less local spending, and reduced economic growth.

 Income taxes follow the same logic.
-When people are taxed on what they earn, they have less money to spend.
+When people are taxed on what they earn, they have less to spend.
 And again, if people are spending less, others are earning less.

 Now here’s the part you’ve been waiting for: what happens when you **tax land**?

-If you were worried that your property might vanish into a black hole, rest easy—your land isn’t going anywhere.
+If you were worried your property might vanish into a black hole, rest easy—your land isn’t going anywhere.
 In fact, taxing land encourages more economic activity.
 When a landowner's tax bill rises—say, because their community has grown and their land is now more valuable—they're incentivized to make the most of that land to offset the tax burden.

 For instance, they might hire a contractor to build an accessory dwelling unit (ADU) and rent it out.
 In this scenario: